 Cranberry Corridor extends across 211.1 miles of the lush Mountain Lakes region.
 Take your time to enjoy this 4-hour and 53-minute round trip drive.
 This route is accessible for both cars and motorcycles.

-Fuel up and head south on US-219 to Lewisburg.
+Fuel up and head south on US-219 to Lewisburg, where shopping, dining, theater and history all live in this quaint town.
+Start off with a live performance at Carnegie Hall or one of several other historic theaters set in the cultural hub of the Greenbrier Valley.
 You’ll find outdoor adventure on these winding country roads with a visit to Droop Mountain Battlefield State Park or Beartown State Park.
 Climb the observation tower at Droop Mountain for expansive mountain views of Little Levels Valley.
-Head to Beantown State Park to spend your afternoon strolling the park’s iconic wooden pathway.
+Head to Beartown State Park to spend your afternoon strolling the park’s iconic wooden pathway.

 After your long day of adventure, the time is now to fuel up with a visit to Hill & Holler for a wood-fired pizza and local craft brew.
+Find never-ending scenery and photo ops at Babcock State Park, where the iconic Glade Creek Grist Mill lives.
+Check off Glade Creek Falls from your waterfall bucket list while you’re there.
+At a height of 15 feet, this stream-wide waterfall isn’t large compared to others in the state, but the dramatic backdrop of the mill and a natural frame of surrounding foliage makes this waterfall alone worth the trip.
 From there, you’ll end up driving through the mountains to Hawk’s Nest State Park into Gauley Bridge.
 After making a stop at the towering Cathedral Falls, Route 39 will loop you back to your starting point.